bihor/camaliga/README.md

 # camaliga

-version 8.2.10
+version 8.2.11

 A carousel/gallery/map/list extension that can use the TYPO3 categories and different jQuery-plugins like Slick or Isotope.
 Bootstrap support.
 Indexer for ke_search.
 Many features!

 You find the documentation at typo3.org: https://docs.typo3.org/typo3cms/extensions/camaliga/

-Last bug fixed: debug output for geocoding added.
+Last feature: Elegant Responsive Pure CSS3 Slider added.